 Other RBC mortgages

-A 6 month convertible mortgage is available if you want to maintain short term flexibility and make your mortgage decision until you’re comfortable with interest rates.
-After the 6 month term is up, you can decide if you want to renew for another 6 months or convert to a long term fixed rate mortgage.
+A 6-month convertible mortgage is available if you want to maintain short term flexibility and make your mortgage decision until you're comfortable with interest rates.
+After the 6-month term is up, you can decide if you want to renew or convert to a long term fixed-rate mortgage.